mpaldridge/mpaldridge.github.io/docs/teaching.md

 ### MA40042 Measure Theory and Integration (Bath)

-In 2016-17 at the University of Bath, I lectured one half of this module, on Measure Theory, with Dr Matt Roberts.
+In 2016-17 at the University of Bath, I lectured one half of [MA40042 Measure Theory and Integration](../ma40042/), on Measure Theory, with Dr Matt Roberts.
+Some material available [here](../ma40042/).

 ### MATH30002/MATHM0009 Topics in Discrete Mathematics (Bristol)